annecmg/VirusRePublic/python_scripts/README.md

   --self                When this option is given, self alignments are removed from the output based on query and target name.
 I.e. if the query and target protein are the same and thus give 100% AID.
   --version             show program's version number and exit
 ```

+### fetch_protein_seq.py

+This standalone script can be used to fetch protein sequences in FASTA format from NCBI.
+It will print a multi-fasta to the screen.

+Usage: `python3 fetch_protein_seq.py sequences_in.txt > output.fasta`, where
+`sequences_in.txt` is a file with an NCBI protein IDs on every line.

 ### viral_completeness.py
 This standalone python script can be used to determine the completeness of
 *Iflaviridae* genomes found in the output DIAMOND2 alignment files.
 It can